open-source-cooperative/android-native-keyring-store/README.md

 ## Manual initialization through Java/Kotlin Code

-If the project does not support `ndk-context` (e.g. Flutter/FRB), then Java/Kotlin code must be inserted into the project so that the Andorid Keyring application has access to the JNI context and the Android's Activity context.
+If the project does not initialize `ndk-context` (e.g. Flutter/FRB), then Java/Kotlin code must be inserted into the project so that the Andorid Keyring application has access to the JNI context and the Android's Activity context.